Who is this article for?

 To resolve the issue, follow the steps in this section.

-- Uninstall the Code42 environment on your storage server, using the instructions that apply to your platform.
+- Uninstall the Code42 server on your storage server.

-- Remove the .identity file from your enterprise server:
+- Remove the .identity file from your Code42 server:

-- Reinstall the Code42 environment on your server.
+- Reinstall the Code42 server on your server.

-- Confirm that you are able to sign in to the administration console of the storage server.
+- Confirm that you are able to sign in to the Code42 console of the storage server.